robincoello/he-origami/docs/overview/principles.md

 ## 1. Everything governed by standards

-We'll favour solutions that use industry standards over those that define anything Higher Ed specific.
-Equally we'll favour widely applicable Higher Ed standards over those that are specific or narrow in focus.
+We'll favor solutions that use industry standards over those that define anything Higher Ed specific.
+Equally we'll favor widely applicable Higher Ed standards over those that are specific or narrow in focus.
 Standards, where defined, will be clear, specific in scope, and unambiguous.

 ## 2. No special cases